holacracyone/Holacracy-Constitution/Appendix-A.md

 ###Secretary

-**Purpose:** Steward and stabilize the Circle’s formal records and record-keeping process.
+**Purpose:** Steward the Circle’s governance records and stabilize its record-keeping process.

 **Domains:**

-- All constitutionally-required records of the Circle
+- All governance records of the Circle

 **Accountabilities:**